InesMeunier/ece-webtech-2021-fall/courses/webtech/project/README.md

       clientSecret: xxxxxxxxx80e139441b637796b128d8xxxxxxxxx
       redirectURI: http://127.0.0.1:5556/dex/callback
   ```
-* Inside `./dex-config/config.yml`, the frond-end application is already registered and CORS is activated.
-Now that Dex is built and configured, your can start the Dex server:
+* Inside `./dex-config/config.yml`, the front-end application is already registered and CORS is activated.
+Now that Dex is built and configured, you can start the Dex server:
   ```yaml
   cd dex
   bin/dex serve dex-config/config.yaml